phalcon-orphanage/docs/en/url.md

 The above code will prefix all the static assets with `https://assets.phalcon.io`, ensuring that assets in your production environment use the CDN URL, while local development loads them directly from your machine.

-> The trailing slash in the `setStaticBaseUrl()` parameter is optional.
+> **NOTE**: The trailing slash in the `setStaticBaseUrl()` parameter is optional.
 If it is not specified, it will automatically be appended to the passed parameter
 {: .alert .alert-info }

 Finally, depending on the routes you have specified, you can retrieve a static resource which is defined in a named route by passing an array to `getStatic()` and using `for` keyword as a key and the name of the route as a value.